-The double evening SERENADE ME allows two different choreographic positions to enter into a tension.
-Both works find their starting point in highly emotional musical material and both deal with the reception of the musical pieces, with their stories, with memory and personal experiences.
-The musical material is classical and contemporary music in the form of songs that are about or assume love: from the serenade, the so-called serenade that one sings in honor of someone, to the songs of pop music, the material alludes to long European traditions of minnesong or ballads.
-Dance is closely related to this musical heritage and also has its own repertoire of expressing feelings of love.
-How do feelings and their stories emerge through songs, through music and through dance?
+The double evening SERENADE ME brings two different choreographic positions together.
+Both works find their starting point in highly emotional musical material and both deal with the reception of the pieces of music, with their stories, with memory and personal experiences.
+The musical material is classical and contemporary music in the form of songs that are about love: from the serenade, the so-called serenade that one sings in honour of someone, to the songs of pop music, the material alludes to long European traditions of the minstrel or ballads.
+Dance is closely linked to this musical heritage and also has its own repertoire of expressing feelings of love.
+How are feelings and their stories produced through songs, through music and through dance?

-Georg Reischl's starting point is Tchaikovsky's "Serenade for Strings in C Major," a 30-minute piece of music from 1880 with which Tchaikovsky himself was, in his own words, "terribly in love."
-Reischl's choreographies are abstract and highly energetic; they establish states that can be described as emotional spaces.
-The former Forsythe dancer and resident choreographer of Scapino Ballet Rotterdam combines experimental approaches with an idea of tradition and repertoire in his work.
-Vivienne Newport, on the other hand, was a protagonist and collaborator of Pina Bausch for a long time, and her works move in the realm of dance theater; scenes and spoken text take on an important role.
+Georg Reischl's starting point for SERENADE is Tchaikovsky's "Serenade for Strings in C Major", a 30-minute piece of music from 1880 with which Tchaikovsky himself was, in his own words, "terribly in love".
+Reischl's choreographies are abstract and highly energetic.
+They create states that can be described as emotional spaces.
+Reischl's work combines experimental approaches with an idea of tradition and repertoire.

 Choreography Georg Reischl